Let’s set the scene…

 - Dollar dash

 This one is fun!
-Head to your local Dollar Tree, and each pick out 2-3 items you think your spouse would like.
-Then, go to 2-3 fast food places, and each order only one thing off the dollar menu at each location.
+Head to your local store, and each pick out 2-3 items you think your spouse would like.
+Then, go to 2-3 fast food places, and each order only one thing off the lower-priced menu at each location.

 Head on home, and talk about why you chose what gifts you did over dinner!